UtrechtUniversity/containerplatform-docs/docs/content/guides/deployment-with-ansible.md

 ```
 ## Setup Service Account / Token / Project

-In this guide, it is assumed a service account with enough permission and a projet is already available, like this steps here:
+In this guide, it is assumed a service account with enough permission and a project is already available, like this steps here:
 [deploy-using-a-serviceaccount](https://docs.cp.its.uu.nl/content/guides/deploy-using-a-serviceaccount/)

 First an example project is created: